snapclient

 cp sdkconfig_lyrat_v4.3 sdkconfig

-then configure your platform:
+Configure your platform:

 idf.py menuconfig

-Configure to match your setup
+Choose configuration options to match your setup

 Compile and flash